-Against this background, it seems especially important to maintain a climate for intellectual activity that is collegial, respectful, and conducive to focused and productive inquiry.
+So it’s especially important for us to have a climate that’s collegial, respectful, and conducive to focused and productive inquiry.
 Attitudes and behavior that are hostile or demeaning to members of our community, or that detract from the ability of our students, staff, and colleagues to focus effectively on their work, are very difficult to reconcile with the demands of philosophical reflection.
-Seen in this light, a commitment to the values of collegiality, respect, and sensitivity is not ancillary to the philosophical enterprise, but arguably something that grows out of a proper appreciation for the nature and difficulty of philosophical activity itself.
+Commitment to the values of collegiality, respect, and sensitivity grows out of a proper appreciation for the nature and difficulty of philosophical activity itself.

-Philosophy is a discipline in which women and members of various ethnic groups remain severely underrepresented.
 We all have a responsibility to work hard to ensure that everyone who is interested in our subject feels welcome within our community, and to create a climate that is accommodating, respectful, and inclusive, especially for women and members of historically underrepresented groups.
-Recent empirical research has uncovered many forms of implicit bias that can distort our reactions to individuals in ways that reinforce historical patterns of exclusion and underrepresentation.
-To combat these tendencies, we need to understand their operation, and to subject our practices to critical scrutiny in the light of the best contemporary research about them.
-This is definitely an area in which it is not sufficient to rely on common sense and peoples’ good intentions, since even those who are conscientiously striving to treat others equitably may be in the grip of subconscious processes that distort their thinking.
+Despite our need to hear from a wide range of voices, women and members of various ethnic groups remain severely underrepresented in Philosophy.
+Recent empirical research has found implicit biases that reinforce historical patterns of exclusion and underrepresentation.
+To combat them, we need to understand how they work.
+It’s not enough to rely on common sense and good intentions, since even if you’re conscientiously striving to treat others equitably you may be in the grip of subconscious processes that distort your thinking.

 Procedures for reporting and resolving problems